cont-limno/LAGOSNE/README.md

 The `LAGOS` package provides an R interface to download LAGOS data from remote databases, store this data locally, and perform a variety of filtering and subsetting operations.

-## Design Philisophy

-The design of the LAGOS data package will be guided by these principles:

- * **Package structure and styling will follow best practices for R-data packages.** See the [rOpenSci packaging guide](https://github.com/ropensci/onboarding/blob/master/packaging_guide.md)

- * **Internal code will follow a functional programming style.** See the [Motivation Section](http://adv-r.had.co.nz/Functional-programming.html#fp-motivation) of the Functional Programming chapter of the Advanced R book.

 ## Installation

 ### From the Shell (In RStudio: Tools -> Shell...)